-Towards the end of your first year, you will enrol in the Postgraduate Certificate in Intellectual Property Law at Queen Mary, University of London – at our expense.
+Towards the end of your first year, you will enrol in the Postgraduate Certificate in Intellectual Property Law – at our expense.
 This 13 week course will give you a strong grounding in Intellectual Property.
 You won’t be on your own – other trainees will join you, and senior colleagues are there to coach and support you, using their knowledge and experience to guide you and develop your learning.

 Tom Blackburn is one of our recent starters – read his story here.

 After completing two years’ training, and having received your Certificate in Intellectual Property Law, you will be ready to sit the Pre-European Qualifying Examination.
 We will support you with further training and provide all the resources you need to pass this exam, including internal workshops and study groups.